SybelBlue/slides/main-slides.md

 #### Seams

-a place where you can change app behavior <br> *without* editting source
+a place where you can change app behavior <br> *without* editing source

 your friend in testing, helpful to have a plan for seams before writing code, so TDD helps make friends in testing!